mateusjunges/laravel-kafka/README.md

 $consumer->consume();
 ```

-## Using the built in consumer command
+## Using the built-in consumer command
-This library provides you a built in consumer command, which you can use to consume messages.
+This library provides you a built-in consumer command, which you can use to consume messages.

-To use this command, you must create a `Consumer` class, which extends `Junges\Kafka\Contracts\Consumer`.
+To use this command, you must create a `Handler` class, which extends `Junges\Kafka\Contracts\Handler`.

 Then, just use the following command:

 ```bash
 php artisan kafka:consume --consumer=\\App\\Path\\To\\Your\\Consumer --topics=topic-to-consume
 ```

+> Note: The default brokers of the default consumer defined in `config/kafka.php` will be used.

 # Using custom serializers/deserializers
 Serialization is the process of converting messages to bytes.
 Deserialization is the inverse process - converting a stream of bytes into and object.
 In a nutshell,